06 Apr 3 Keys to Running a Sustainable Digital Coaching Program

 I’ve seen my fair share of brilliant programs fail, I’ve also seen some notable successes, and I’ve learned many lessons from comparing the two.

-For now, I’ll share with you three specific lessons I’ve learned about getting the best results from digital coaching within an organization:
+For now, I’ll share with you three specific lessons I’ve learned about getting the best results from automated coaching within an organization:

 1. Communicate, communicate, communicate!

-A good communication strategy keeps the digital coaching program front of mind, and creates hooks that reel users back in.
+A good communication strategy keeps the digital coaching program front of mind, and creates hooks that reel users back in to activate behavior change.

 2. Identify and nurture your champions

 There are usually a few individuals in a group of users who are naturally enthusiastic about a specific digital coaching program.
 They have immense intrinsic motivation and need little or no nudging to sustain their own engagement.
 These are the people we want as champions.
-They are the ones who can motivate the rest of the group.
+They are the ones who can motivate the rest of the group and drive the activation of change in their behavior.

-Organizations that run successful digital coaching programs identify these champions early, acknowledge them consistently, and create opportunities for them to communicate and transfer their energy and motivation to others.
+Organizations that run successful automated coaching programs identify these champions early, acknowledge them consistently, and create opportunities for them to communicate and transfer their energy and motivation to others.

 3. Include the leaders